yorevs/homesetup/README.md

 ### Try-it first

-You can run HomeSetup from a docker container and then decide whether to install it on your machine.
-To do that, you need to pull the image you want to try:
+You have the option to run HomeSetup from a [Docker container](https://www.docker.com/), allowing you to evaluate its functionality before deciding to install it on your machine.
+To do this, follow these steps:

+1. Start by pulling the Docker image you wish to try by executing one of the following commands:
+    ```bash
-`$ docker run --rm -it yorevs/hhs-centos`
+    $ docker run --rm -it yorevs/hhs-centos

-or

-`$ docker run --rm -it yorevs/hhs-ubuntu`
+    $ docker run --rm -it yorevs/hhs-ubuntu

-or

-`$ docker run --rm -it yorevs/hhs-fedora`
+    $ docker run --rm -it yorevs/hhs-fedora
+    ```

+2. Once the image is successfully pulled, you can proceed to run HomeSetup within the Docker container, explore its features, and evaluate its suitability for your needs.

+Running HomeSetup in a Docker container offers a convenient and isolated environment for testing purposes, ensuring that your machine remains unaffected during the evaluation process.

 ### Remote installation

-_This is the recommended installation type_.
-You can install HomeSetup directly from GitHub.
-To do that use the following command to clone and install:
+This is the recommended installation method.
+You can install HomeSetup directly from GitHub by executing onr of the following commands:

 `$ curl -o- https://raw.githubusercontent.com/yorevs/homesetup/master/install.bash | bash`